-The approach to the film Johnny Cash: The Redemption of an American Icon, isn’t a straight biography.
+The approach to the documentary Johnny Cash: The Redemption of an American Icon isn’t a straight biography.
 Anybody can look up the bare facts of Johnny Cash’s life and career by going on Wikipedia or consulting a number of standout Cash books like Robert Hilburn’s Johnny Cash: A Life, Michael Streissguth’s Johnny Cash: The Biography, or Steve Turner’s A Man Called Cash.

 The truth of the whole man is compelling, and the story of Johnny Cash is a roadmap for every conflicted soul for whom redemption too often seems a destination far off the beaten path.

 I invite you to accompany me on this very personal and meaningful journey.
 We’re sending the film to those who donate any amount to Harvest this month.
 Get your copy today!